 From Pollonia, you can take a local ferry to visit the nearby island of Kimolos.
 This is a quiet, mostly unknown Greek island, which has largely kept its authenticity.

 Pollonia Milos – What to do in Pollonia

-Ask the locals for the chair-shaped rock – legend says that the couples who sit on the rock will stay together forever.
+Ask the locals for the chair-shaped rock.
+According to local legend, couples who sit on the rock will stay together forever.
 Just make sure you sit with the right person!